boandersson/build_puppet/README.md

 * perl
 * fpm
 * rpmbuild

+### Solaris 8 sparc:
+    Will use CSW packages if available.
+CSW is no longer updated for Solaris 8.
+    The latest release is dublin so configure mirror in /etc/opt/csw/pkgutil.conf to point at http://mirror.opencsw.org/opencsw/dublin

+    Install required packages using /opt/csw/bin/pkgutil -i gcc3 gmake git wget gtar

+    Note that Solaris tar fails for some tasks so unless you have gnu-tar in your path, a quick workaround is to link /opt/csw/bin/tar to /opt/csw/bin/gtar

 ### Solaris 10 x86:
     /usr/sfw/bin/gcc 3.4.3, patched with http://www.openssl.org/~appro/values.c to get usable openssl libs